The Kano model in a nutshell

 [I]f a salt cellar on a restaurant dining table is a Must-Be factor, then guests will be dissatisfied if they find none.
 The restaurant manager can eliminate this dissatisfaction by providing one (...).
 However, he or she cannot generate ever-increasing amounts of customer satisfaction by placing more and more salt cellars on each table.
 (Horton & Goers, 2019)

 Your suggestion to management would therefore be: allocate enough resources to make sure syncing never fails.
-But don’t spend time and effort on speeding things up by a few extra milliseconds.
+Investigate further below what speeds synchronisation causes dissatisfaction.
+Don’t spend time and effort on speeding things up by a few extra milliseconds for the sake of speeding it up.

 The "One-Dimensional" (or "Perform") category